Distributed Locking with Redis and Ruby

 - it provides much better visibility with real-time metrics about limiter usage

 If you are using Sidekiq today, the Enterprise upgrade will drop right in.
-Sidekiq Enterprise starts at $179/mo, get a quote in seconds here.
+You can find it here.